Trip to Mahabalipuram – 13 Reasons Why you should do it!

 A trip to Mahabalipuram, the treasure trove of UNESCO world heritage sites was long-awaited.
 In this post, I will tell you about the best things to do in Mahabalipuram while taking you on a virtual ride through the stories carved in the stones.

-While we were planning our long weekend on Ganesh Chaturthi this year, Mahabalipuram remained somewhere in the back of my mind.
+While we were planning our long weekend on Ganesh Chaturthi this year, Mahabalipuram trip remained somewhere in the back of my mind.
 Goa and Hampi were on our list of options, but given the flood alerts and weather reports, we decided to head to the east instead.
-We planned a short trip to Pondicherry, which included a day tour to Mahabalipuram.
+We planned a short trip to Pondicherry, which included a one-day trip to Mahabalipuram.

-For the unintroduced, Mahabalipuram is a small town in the eastern coast of India, in Tamil Nadu.
+For the unintroduced, Mahabalipuram, originally called Mamallapuram, is a small town on the eastern coast of India, in Tamil Nadu.
 It is famous for being the abode of the group of rock-cut monuments built during the Pallava dynasty of the 7th and 8th centuries.
 Most of these are much older than the famous monuments of Hampi.
 And as you know, the older it is, the more enticing the place becomes for me.
-How was the trip?
+How was the trip to this beautiful South Indian destination?
 Did I really like it as much as Hampi, or even more?
 Let’s find out.

 Mahabalipuram – A Brief Background